Apricot Pie Crust Cinnamon Rolls

 Mom used to make Pie Crust Cinnamon Rolls for us every time she baked pies.
 My younger brothers and I would fight over who got it.
 We never thought of sharing back in those days!
 But the idea for putting jam in Pie Crust Cinnamon Rolls actually came from Debbie Reno Pero when we lived in Massachusetts.

 John’s boss had died from a massive heart attack and there was a huge funeral service afterwards.
-Since he had been the Executive Director for the Baptist Convention of New England, there were people driving in from all six New England States, plus some from the surrounding states.
+He had been the Executive Director for the Baptist Convention of New England.
+As a result there were people driving in from all six New England States, plus some from the surrounding states.
 A call had gone out to all the local Southern Baptist Churches to bring in food, food, and more food.

 We had a gymnasium filled with tables of food.
 As I recall, Debbie brought a couple of different flavors of Pie Crust Cinnamon Rolls including apple or apple butter, prune and fig, along with several pies.
 Those little pie crust desserts were awesome.
 I never forgot them.